-Though it varies by program, we generally advise gaining at least 1-2 years of nursing experience before applying.
+Though it varies by program, we generally advise gaining at least one year of nursing experience before applying.
 Many of our students have at least two years of experience before beginning graduate study; some have more.
 For our NP programs, we will consider an applicant with less experience if she or he plans to continue working as an RN while in school.

 What kinds of roles does your Gerontological/Adult NP program prepare me for?

 I graduated with more than a 3.0 GPA from my undergraduate program, but I was not accepted into your program.
 Why?

 For our Master's programs, 3.0 is the minimum GPA required (for the DNP program, the minimum is 3.5).
 Some of our programs receive many more applications than we can accept, so applicants who meet the minimum requirements are not always accepted.
 We also take other factors into consideration—experience, recommendation letters, and the applicant's personal statement.
 Read about our admission requirements for our Master's program and DNP program.